 This booklet is intended to give you an accurate summary of the benefits and provisions of the Plan of Benefits adopted by the Trustees.
-This booklet is effective January 1, 2025.
+This booklet is effective January 1, 2025, and it replaces any prior explanation booklets.
 This booklet also serves as the official Plan Document, which contains a detailed description of the rules, limitations, exclusions, terms, benefits, and provisions of your Benefit Plan.
+This booklet amends and supersedes any prior Summary Plan Description and Plan Document.

 Only the full Board of Trustees is authorized to interpret the Plan of Benefits described in this booklet.
-No agent, representative, officer, or other person from the Union or from any Employer has any authority to speak for the Trustees.
+No agent, representative, officer, or other person from the union or from any employer or association has any authority to speak for the Trustees.
 If you have questions concerning your eligibility or if you want other information, the only person authorized to answer such questions for the Board of Trustees is the Fund Administrator.
 The Fund Administrator refers matters that are not clear or that require interpretation to the Board of Trustees.
 Benefits under the Plan will be paid only when the Board of Trustees or persons delegated by the Board decide, in their sole discretion, that you are entitled to such benefits.
 Neither the Fund Administrator nor any other person has the authority to act contrary to the written terms of this governing Plan Document.